mantorok1/homebridge-omnilink-platform/README.md

 *TIP:* The area, zone and button numbers are displayed in the Homebridge logs when it starts up.

 ### Pushover Notification Configuration
-This plugin can be configured to send Push notifications to your phone when alarms are trigggered.
+This plugin can be configured to send Push notifications to your phone when alarms are trigggered or the system encounters troubles.
 To do this you'll need a [Pushover](https://pushover.net) account.
 The following describes the configuration options available:

 |Option|Required|Type|Description|Default Value (if not supplied)|
 |-|-|-|-|-|